wordbricks/nextjs-example/web/README.md

 1. next.js 14, react 18
 2. typescript

 ## 3) Objective

-1. place two 'textarea', and one 'button'
+1. Place two 'textarea', and one 'button'

-2. Receive user input from the left textarea
+2. Receive the user input from the left textarea

-   - [Advanced] Validate user input (length, Format)
+   - [Advanced] Validate the user input (length, format) based on your own criteria

-3. Return reversed text (eg. cat -> tac) in the right textarea when user clicks the button
+3. Return the reversed text (e.g., cat -> tac) in the right textarea when the user clicks the button

-   - [Advanced] User server `/api`
+   - [Advanced] Use the server `/api`

-6. Display input histories
+4. Display input histories

-7. Additional features
+5. Additional features

    1. Like button for the input text

       - [Advanced] Maximum one like per user